 4 Steps to Navigate Medicare Open Enrollment

-October 17, 2024 Chris Kawashima
+October 13, 2025 Chris Kawashima

-Medicare open enrollment—which runs from October 15 through December 7 this year—is your chance to check in on your Medicare plan and, if needed, change it.
+Medicare annual open enrollment—which runs from October 15 through December 7 this year—is your chance to check in on your Medicare plan and, if needed, change it.

-Medicare open enrollment—which runs from October 15 through December 7 this year—is your chance to check in on your Medicare plan and, if needed, change it.
+Medicare's annual open enrollment—which runs from October 15 through December 7 this year—is your chance to check in on your Medicare plan and, if needed, change it.

 So, it's often worthwhile to look over your plan and maybe even do some comparison shopping.
 Here are some questions to help guide your review.